bert2/microscope/README.md

 - edge cases:
     - what happens when opening a project instead of a solution?
     - what happens when opening a file without opening the project?
-- setting to configure update frequency
+- settings page to configure update frequency
+- reduce namespace noise in operands column of details view
+  - setting for that
+  - checkbox in details view for the setting as well
+- show C# code in details view
+  - extra column or above first instruction? (latter needs custom UI)
 - VB support
 - F# support?
 - is it possible to move in-memory compiling and IL retrieval out of the VS process?
     - can we even access the `Compilation` out-of-proc?
 - custom UI?
-- support `async` & `IEnumerable` state machines (would benefit from custom UI)
+- support C# features that use compiler-generated classes (would benefit from custom UI)
+  - async state machines
+  - enumerator state machines
+  - lambdas
+  - local functions
 - support more code elements? (properties, classes, ...)

 ## Changelog

+### 0.0.4

+- Overload resolution has been extended to handle `dynamic` parameters as well.
+There no longer should be any issues saying that a method couldn't be found or that a method couldn't be uniquely identified.

 ### 0.0.3